au190/au190_mqtt_irrigation/README.md

 ```
 Number of maximum Zones is 6.
 Switching ON|OFF all the system.
 By swiching ON resetting all the logic do default.
-You can see the Zone numbers and set Zone Duration.
+You can set Zone Duration.
+Number of Zones can be set in yaml.
+(Number of maximum Zones is 6.)
 Duration: Can be set from (12 sec - 18 hours).
 Each Zone can be enable or disabled.
 If the Zone is disabled the Scheduler will skip that Zone on the aoutmatic irrigation.